TritonDataCenter/node-forkexec/README.md

 * [forkExecWait](#forkexecwait)`(args, callback)`: like
-  `child_process.execFile`, but all operational errors are emitted asynchronously, errors are descriptive error, and there's a crisper summary of exactly what happened
+  `child_process.execFile`, but all operational errors are emitted asynchronously, errors are more descriptive, and there's a crisper summary of exactly what happened.

 ## forkExecWait

-### Synopsis

-    forkExecWait(args, callback)

 Like the built-in `child_process.execFile`, this function forks a child process, exec's the requested command, waits for it to exit, and captures the full stdout